MicrosoftDocs/azure-docs/articles/synapse-analytics/data-explorer/ingest-data/data-explorer-ingest-one-click.md

 #### File formats

-One-click ingestion supports ingesting from source data in all [data formats supported by Azure Data Explorer for ingestion](data-explorer-ingest-supported-formats.md).
+One-click ingestion supports ingesting from source data in all [data formats supported by Data Explorer for ingestion](data-explorer-ingest-supported-formats.md).

 ### Editor window